An Unmarked Grave, in Such Hallowed Ground

 April 1783

 The Continental Marines are disbanded.
 Nicholas returns to life as a member of high society and proprietor of the Contestoga Wagon Inn.
-He joins another Quaker meeting, the Religious Society of Free Quakers.

 August 27, 1790

+Maj.
 Nicholas dies of an illness, presumably Yellow Fever, and is interred in an unmarked grave in the Friends Burial Ground at Arch Street Meeting House.
-It is unclear if he had repaired his relationship and been readmitted as a member of the meeting.
+It is unclear if he had repaired his relationship and been readmitted as a member of the Quaker meeting.

 Mary Jenkins Nicolas continues to operate the Conestoga Wagon Inn.